emdelponte/paper-FHB-Brazil-meta-analysis/fhb-meta.md

-Netwwork meta-analysis of the effect of fungicides for FHB control in Brazil
+Network meta-analysis of the effect of fungicides for FHB control in Brazil
 ================

 Introduction